MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.3.0/install-azps-windows.md

 # Install Azure PowerShell on Windows

-The Azure PowerShell Az module is a rollup module.
+The Az PowerShell module is a rollup module.
 Installing the Az PowerShell module downloads the generally available modules and makes their cmdlets available for use.

 The recommended installation method and PowerShell version for the Az PowerShell module: